DeepakBabu1/Crop-Disease-Prediction/README.md

-**Paddy Disease Prediction**
+**Crop Disease Prediction**

 **Overview**

-This project is a Paddy Disease Prediction System built using Streamlit, designed to help farmers and researchers detect diseases in paddy crops.
+This project is a Crop(Paddy) Disease Prediction System built using Streamlit, designed to help farmers and researchers detect diseases in paddy crops.
 The application uses a Convolutional Neural Network (CNN) model to classify paddy leaf diseases based on uploaded images.

 **Features**